-You can apply for State of Kansas Student Aid 1 of 2 ways:
+You can apply for State of Kansas Student Aid one of two ways:

 2. Print, complete and mail the State of Kansas Student Aid Application.

 We will primarily contact you by the email address that you have provided on your application.

 For security reasons, make sure you are using an up-to-date browser.
 If you experience a problem, please try the current version of Chrome or Internet Explorer.